Ankit-04/fileMaker/README.md

 ## todo

 ### what I'm working on
-  - replacing how i globally imported tkinter
+  - replacing how I globally imported tkinter
   - adding classes to make my code more clean

 ### what I want to do